darshan-dudhoria/monthly-product-GP-analysis/README.md

 ## Note

 Though we have taken adequate care to create this script, however there may have been errors or omissions.
 The author is not responsible for such errors.
+This script is provided as-is with no warranties.
+Use at your own risk.

 Please consult professionals before taking any decisions.